Europe sketches plan to close troubled banks

 Sealing an accord would draw a line under a financial crisis that toppled banks and dragged down governments from Ireland to Spain.

-Building this union has proved divisive as it requires countries to surrender sovereignty and that they pay towards repairing banks in neighbouring states.
+Building this union has proved divisive as it requires countries to surrender sovereignty and that they pay towards repairing banks in neighboring states.

 Financial markets have paid little attention to the debate but there is a risk that failure to reach a final agreement could be taken as a sign the bloc is not capable of protecting itself.